ashinkarov/sac-json/file-structure.md

    * The name of the traversal is matched against the regexp.
    * The types of the fields within the traversal object are checked.
-   * None of the additional fileds are allowed within traversal objects.
+   * None of the additional fields are allowed within traversal objects.
    * The values of `travuser`, `traverror`, `travnone` and `travsons` must be valid names of the nodes as specified in `ast.json' and the lists cannot share the node.